ehteshamulhaqueadit/task_management/README.md

 ## 📄 License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project was developed as a CSE370 Database Systems course project and is available for educational purposes.

 ---